NinaZumel/NinaZumel.github.io/_books/2013-03-20-tom-sawyer-detective.md

 ---
+author: Mark Twain
 author_profile: true
+book_category: Crime
+date: 2013-03-20
 layout: review
-date: 2013-03-20
-title: "Tom Sawyer, Detective"
-author: Mark Twain
-book_category: Crime
 olid: OL24222142M
+title: Tom Sawyer, Detective
 ---

 Mark Twain plagiarises (I'm sorry, but he does) the plot of Steen Steensen Blicher's *The Rector of Veilbye*, adding some Sherlockian flavor that wasn't in the original.
 I like the original better, but if you enjoyed *Tom Sawyer* and *Huckleberry Finn* and wouldn't mind more, check this out.